Falls Prevention Program

 3. Making your home a safer place to live by having a Home Safety Assessment.

-4. Exercising daily in your own home or within the community by participating in Tai Chi or Matter of Balance.
+4. Exercising daily in your own home or within the community.

-You are a valuable part of the community and we want you to remain healthy and active!
+You are a valuable part of the community and we want you to remain healthy, active, and falls free!

 Standing Against Falls Coalition

 The coalition works to increase public awareness of falls prevention through education, special programming.
-A Biennial Falls Prevention Survey is mailed to those 65 and over who are a part of the Homestead Exemption tax.
+A Biennial Falls Prevention Survey is mailed to those 60 and over who use the Homestead Exemption tax.
 The survey consists of falls prevention and awareness.
-Results from the survey are reviewed and are used to help guide the Holmes County Falls Prevention Program (HCFPP) to meet the needs of the 65 and over population.
+Results from the survey are reviewed and are used to help guide the Holmes County Falls Prevention Program (HCFPP) to meet the needs of the 60 and over population.

 The HCFPP partners with local agencies and community members that have a commitment to the older Ohioans living in Holmes County.
 Those interested in becoming a part of the coalition, please contact Kerry at the Health District.